FabianOrduna/cuddly-broccoli/README.md

 ### 9. MVP

-As an MVP we want to have all the pipeline since the API data retrieval, the model and a dashboard to the end user to make predictions in an easy and quick way
+As an MVP we want to have all the pipeline since the API data retrieval, data transformation, data storage, the model training, etc. and a dashboard to the end user to make predictions in an easy and quick way

 ### 10. Pre-mortems
 Todos lluvia de ideas